How much does a new gas furnace cost?

 What is a cheap gas furnace price?

-A cheap gas furnace for a house costs $600 to $1,000 on average for standard 80% efficiency models from brands like Goodman, Direct Comfort, and Blueridge.
+A cheap gas furnace for a house costs $600 to $1,000 for standard 80% efficiency models from brands like Goodman, Direct Comfort, and Blueridge.
 Cheap gas furnaces have single-stage or multi-speed motors and valves, which allow only 1 to 2 heat settings.

 How long does a gas furnace last?